Mirror Android Notifications in Google Chrome

-Our favorite feature is replying to messages in WhatsApp and other text messages services.
-You can also reply to your emails right from the Chrome’s notification popup.
+Our favorite feature is replying to messages in WhatsApp and other text message services.
+You can also reply to your emails right from Chrome’s notification popup.
 One limitation we found was when receiving multiple messages at the same time, the reply option disappears and only the Dismiss or Mute option is available.

 2. Desktop Notifications for Android

-Desktop Notifications for Android doesn’t have many features.
-You can’t reply to messages directly e.g. to reply WhatsApp messages, you need to open WhatsApp Web.
+Desktop Notifications for Android don’t have many features.
+You can’t reply to messages directly e.g. to reply to WhatsApp messages, you need to open WhatsApp Web.
 The app only serves the purpose of displaying all the notifications from your phone to your PC.
 It’s simple to install and works as intended.

 3. Other Mention-Worthy Apps

 - Airdroid: A complete remote phone management solution.
 You can not only mirror Android notifications but also the entire Android screen on PC.
-But, its slow and confusing.
+But, it’s slow and confusing.

 - PushLine: Pushbullet’s replica.
 Dubious developers.